das-dias/clic/README.md

 CLIC is a command line interface written in C that allows for the integration of its command shell with any program written in a language that is possible to be integrated with C (like C++, Rust, Python, ...) through the use of dynamic memmory.
 Each added command to the shell interface should be directly linked to a user defined method with a pre-defined (by CLIC itself) interface method type ( void (\*)(int argc, char* argv[]) ).

+This work is licensed under MIT Open Source Software license.
 ## Dependencies:
 - stdlib.h (C standard library for using memory allocation and reallocation)
 - stdio.h (C standard Input/Output library)